OtsoBear/LatexToCalc/README.md

 # LatexToCalc Chrome Extension

-LatexToCalc is a [ Chrome extension](https://chromewebstore.google.com/detail/latextocalc/nangjgcfgoikendjhgbcmobbcpijdcjn) that simplifies the process of entering LaTeX-based math formulas into calculators.
-It captures LaTeX formulas from the clipboard and translates them into a format compatible with calculators like the **TI-Nspire CX CAS**.
+LatexToCalc is a [Chrome extension](https://chromewebstore.google.com/detail/latextocalc/nangjgcfgoikendjhgbcmobbcpijdcjn) that simplifies the process of entering LaTeX-based math formulas into calculators.
+It captures LaTeX formulas from the clipboard and translates them into a format compatible with calculators like the **TI-Nspire CX CAS** or **Speedcrunch**.

 ---